subfission/cas/README.md

 necessity but can be easily used for anyone requiring CAS/SAML SSO in Laravel 6+.
 This package is different in mindset as the goal in this project is to be as minimal as possible while offering as much flexibility as needed.

-This package offers and abstraction of [Apero CAS](https://www.apereo.org/projects/cas) (phpCAS), a cross platform and open-source *CAS client* and *server* provider.
+This package offers and abstraction of [Apereo CAS](https://www.apereo.org/projects/cas) (phpCAS), a cross platform and open-source *CAS client* and *server* provider.
 Be sure to check them out if you intend to implement an SSO service other than AD.

 Check out the [wiki](https://github.com/subfission/cas/wiki) for further details.